Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 To do so, follow follow the instructions [here](https://github.com/Velocidex/velociraptor/tree/master/docs/wix)

-To summarise the process, you will need to:
+To summarize the process, you will need to:

 1. Download the Velociraptor repository to a Windows host.
 Specifically, you need to copy the appropriate custom XML file and build batch file